TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 }
 ```

-### OIDC4VP Authorization Request overview
+### OIDC4VP Authorization Request Overview

-Based on OIDC4VP draft 23 syntax, this request must be provided by the merchant as a JWT signed with a P-256 key and an x509 certificates in the header.
+Based on OIDC4VP draft 23 syntax, this request must be provided by the verifier as a JWT signed with a P-256 key and an x509 certificates in the header.
 The root certificate must be in the trusted list of the ecosystem.

 Header